Ouyancheng/ToyLanguage/README.md

 ### Usage
 #### Requirement
     Python3
 That's it!
-No other dependency!
+No other dependency is required!
 #### Run:
     python3 driver.py <code_file> [-h] [--dump-ast] [--dump-assembly]